A complete application package consists of:

 The Division of Clinical Development (DCD) within the Biomedical Advanced Research and Development Authority (BARDA) (part of the U.S. Department of Health and Human Services) provides technical support for all the clinical studies funded and sponsored by BARDA, and the application of innovative clinical trial design is critical in meeting the challenges of the advanced development of medical countermeasures for emerging health threats of the US population.

-The participant will assist with the innovative clinical trial design development effort.
-The learning objectives for the participant are: 1) To facilitate research and development of innovative clinical trial designs for medical countermeasures.
+Under the guidance of a mentor, the participant will be involved with innovative clinical trial design development effort.
+The learning objectives for the participant are: 1) To collaborate with their mentor to conduct research and develop innovative clinical trial designs for medical countermeasures.
 2) To gain hands-on experience with the implementation of clinical trials in real-time.

 Main activities will include contributing to discussions on developing and applying new methodologies on innovative clinical trial design and analysis, and conducting simulation studies to assess the performance of the proposed trial designs and data analyses.
-Other opportunities may include providing technical support for DCD projects, assisting in the development of relevant study documents such as clinical study protocols and statistical analysis plans, interacting with program officers, participating in team communications with regulatory authorities and other federal partners, drug developers, academic centers, and Contract Research Organizations, all to ensure progress on the mission of BARDA.
+Other opportunities may include providing technical support for DCD projects, learning how to develop relevant study documents such as clinical study protocols and statistical analysis plans, interacting with program officers, participating in team communications with regulatory authorities and other federal partners, drug developers, academic centers, and Contract Research Organizations, all to ensure progress on the mission of BARDA.

 Areas of interest include: